SebastianAigner/compose-hot-reload/README.md

 ### My multiplatform project doesn't have a Desktop target.
 Can I use Compose Hot Reload?

+**Yes,** but you will have to add a module to your project that does configure a desktop target.
+It's worth noting that you will only be able to hot-reload code that can be run on the desktop JVM target.
+A possible setup might be the following:
+- A `ui-components` module that specifies platform-agnostic UI components.
+- A `gallery` module with a configured desktop target and Compose Hot Reload.

 ### I am developing an Android application and am not using Kotlin Multiplatform.
 Can I use Compose Hot Reload?

+Compose Hot Reload is designed to work with Compose Multiplatform.
+If you'd like to use Compose Hot Reload with an Android-only project, you will have to:

+- Switch from the Jetpack Compose plugin to the Compose Multiplatform plugin.
+- Add a separate Gradle module and configure the `desktop` target according to the instructions above.

 ### My project is a desktop-only app with Compose Multiplatform.
 Can I use Compose Hot Reload?